 It is important to research the procedure and spend time thinking about your ideal size and shape.
-Most of our Dallas Rhinoplasty patients have spent a considerable time wishing to undergo the procedure, but it is still important to be clear on your goals and it is also recommended that you bring in photos to show Dr. Liland.
-This way he can fully understand your goals and you should also write down any questions you wish to discuss at your consultation.
+Most rhinoplasty patients have spent considerable time wishing to undergo the procedure.
+However, it is still important to be clear on your goals, and you should also bring photos to show Dr. Liland.
+This way he can fully understand your goals, and you should also write down any questions you wish to discuss at your consultation.

-During your consultation, you will discuss your desired look and goals with Dr. Liland, so bringing in pictures of your ideal result is advisable.
-Dr. Liland will discuss your medical history and any current medications with you, before conducting an assessment of your nose.
-He will suggest the most suitable techniques and discuss the size or shape that will best suit your facial features.
-Any questions or concerns can be addressed with Dr. Liland and he will explain the procedure and the risks and recovery in more detail.
+During your consultation, you will discuss your desired look and goals with Dr. Liland, so bringing pictures of your ideal result is advisable.
+Dr. Liland will discuss your medical history and any current medications with you before conducting an assessment of your nose.
+He will suggest the most suitable techniques and discuss the size or shape best suits your facial features.
+Any questions or concerns can be addressed with Dr. Liland, who will explain the procedure, risks, and recovery in more detail.

 Before the Procedure

-Before the procedure, you should not take any medications containing aspirin or Vitamin E. It is also important that our Dallas Rhinoplasty patients stop smoking at least six weeks before their surgery to reduce the risks of any complications occuring as a result of the procedure.
+Before the procedure, you should not take aspirin or Vitamin E medications.
+It is also important that our rhinoplasty patients stop smoking at least six weeks before their surgery to reduce the risks of any complications resulting from the procedure.

 How Is Rhinoplasty Performed?